-There is a bee legend handed down from bee generation to bee generation about the mysterious appearance of the great whiteness.
+There is a bee legend handed down from bee generation to bee generation about the great sparkle.

 “Ooh the great sparkle,” say the bees as they see the twinkling stars and the early evening frost.
 “Get inside quickly before the instant freezing grips you in its icy hold.”
 Then they all settle down in their nice warm hives to listen to the tales about Jack Frost.

 It is a fable, of course.
 Frost fell on the farm in Hereford last weekend.
-I imagined the bees belonging to the neighbours’ hives peering out at the frozen fields.
+I imagined the bees peering out at the frozen earth.

-Yesterday was another beautiful winter’s day when Emily and I met for lunch in Ealing, back in London.
+Yesterday was another beautiful winter’s day when Emily and I met for lunch in Ealing, back home in London.
 A mushroom risotto warmed us before getting the bus to Perivale.
-The clear blue sky had a tinge of orange as the late afternoon sun shone through the tree tops.
+The clear blue sky was tinged orange in the late afternoon sun.

-Emily’s marmalade cake caused a stir among the murmur of beekeepers who had gathered for tea.
+Emily’s marmalade cake caused a stir among the beekeepers who had gathered for tea.
 “Your bees have been flying like hell,” said Stan, as I cut a slice of cake.

 Another bee legend at Ealing apiary, Alan, gave Emily and I tips on insulating the hives with the foil bubble wrap.
 Here he is showing Emily how to cut squares around a queen excluder to fit into the roof.